trycortexai/ui-kit/README.md

   const { control } = useCortexUIKit({
     api: {
       async getClientSecret() {
-        // this will be actual fetch request to generate a client secret and then return it once we implement client secret support
+        // this will be an actual fetch request to generate a client secret and then return it once client secret support is implemented (soon)
-        // for now just return the Cortex API key (not safe, dangeroes) return "xxx"
+        // for now just return the Cortex API key (not safe, dangerous) return "xxx"
       }
     }